Search for an author and then click on their name to see all their MERIP publications. Subscribers will have full access.

 Abbas Abdelkarim recently finished his doctorate at the School of Development Studies of the University of East Anglia.

-Geneive Abdo is the Iran-based correspondent for The Guardion of London and the author of No God but God: Egypt and the Triumph of Islam, forthcoming from Oxford University Press.
+Geneive Abdo is the Iran-based correspondent for The Guardian and the author of No God but God: Egypt and the Triumph of Islam, Oxford University Press.

 Bahman Abdollahi is a writer and researcher.